mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/private-cloud-storage-plans.md

 {{% alert color="info" %}}
 If IAM authentication is not working as expected, check the RDS database's logs.

-1. A `password authentication` failed for user error means that the user doesn't have IAM authentication enabled.
+* A `password authentication` failed for user error means that the user does not have IAM authentication enabled.
-2. A `PAM authentication failed for user` error means that IAM authentication is enabled, but the IAM policy doesn't allos the user to connect.
+* A `PAM authentication failed for user` error means that IAM authentication is enabled, but the IAM policy does not allow the user to connect.
 {{% /alert %}}

 #### 4.1.2 S3 Bucket